Dog Days Are Over: Critical reception

 "Dog Days Are Over" has been widely praised by music critics, with Welch's vocals being lauded.
 John Murphy of MusicOMH commented that "'Dog Days Are Over' only seems likely to add to her already burgeoning reputation.
 While not as immediately catchy as "Kiss with a Fist," it's an urgent, pounding, almost bluesy anthem which shows off Florence's voice to its very best advantage".
 The track's B-side, a cover of The Source's "You Got the Love", was also praised.

-Contactmusic.com rated the song 9/10.
+Contactmusic.com rated the song 9 out of 10.
 The website remarked that "It's brilliant.
 It's a masterful yet primal tour-de-force of folk/pop/rock that reveals a beguiling talent that should surely be regarded as one of the finds of the musical year.
 "Dog Days Are Over" succeeds in capturing a powerfully 'live' studio sound that sinks, swells and explodes in a series of unconventional verse/choruses that, accentuated by Welch's snarling".
 In October 2011, NME placed it at number 33 on its list "150 Best Tracks of the Past 15 Years".